Kimberly-Clark (KMB) Q2 2017 Results - Earnings Call Transcript

 On tissue margins, I mean, good progress on KCP in the quarter and continue to see opportunity there as that business builds around the world.
 On consumer tissue, it's probably always going to be a little bit more volatile and affected by pulp prices.

 We've seen good progress lately over the last couple of years.
-We were kind of asked where can it going to go from there, and we thought that high-teens was kind of the right place for consumer tissue to land in the near to medium term.
+We were kind of asked where can it go from there, and we thought that high-teens was kind of the right place for consumer tissue to land in the near to medium term.
 And if I look at our year-to-date margins in consumer tissue, I think, it's 17.7%, so we are in the ballpark, it was a little lower than that in the second quarter, that's usually a light facial tissue quarter and we had a little bit higher pulp prices.

 So I'd say we're not concerned about the current tissue trends.
 Private-label shares, as you mentioned, are up a tick in towels, but haven't seen a lot of share movement on private label really anywhere at this stage.
 So I don't know if that covers most of what you had, Jason; I think so.